My Child HATES to Write

 You, my friend, have a valuable message that needs to be communicated to the world.
 We may not know what that message is right now, but I know God has a plan to use you to change the world.

-The power of intrinsic motivation cannot be forced.
-But we mommas can create a spark that may develop into an all-consuming fire for our kids to see themselves as communicators.
+The power of our words is astonishing.
+We homeschool moms can use our own words to create the spark that develops into an all-consuming fire for our kids to see themselves as communicators.

 He’s just being lazy.
 He can hold a pencil just fine.

-A year?
-2?
-4?
-10 years?
-Relatively speaking, the physical act of writing is a new skill for kids.
+Relatively speaking, the physical act of writing is a new skill for kids and is not a fluent process.
+Many children struggle with integrating multiple physical skills at once.

-If a child has eye tracking or fine motor weaknesses (even without a diagnosis), the physical act of writing can be the nail in the writing coffin.
+The tiny eye movements involved in reading and writing are essential to the ease with which academic skills develop.
+If a child has eye tracking or fine motor weaknesses (even without a diagnosis), the physical act of writing could be the nail in the writing coffin.
+This is also true for fine motor skills.
+Get a private Occupational Therapy evaluation if you’re concerned about fine motor or eye tracking problems.

 When we are teaching a new skill to anyone who is not internally motivated to learn it, the last thing we want to do is combine multiple skills at once.
 Or push them beyond their capacity to achieve success.